DOAJ/doaj/cms/pages/legal/media.md

 ---
 layout: sidenav
-title: Press
+title: Media
 toc: true
 sticky_sidenav: true
-highlight: true
 featuremap: ~~Terms:Fragment~~
 ---

 The Directory of Open Access Journals is the definitive place for anyone in the world to find peer-reviewed, open access journals.
 It is the only open access directory which is community-driven, not-for-profit and provides all of its main services, online, for free.

 On this page, you can find links, information and contacts specifically for journalists.
 Please contact us with any questions or requests for interviews.